Choosing Car Insurance Deductibles

 How to choose a car insurance deductible

 Because there is some premium variance based on the deductible you choose, you should consider your deductible amount carefully.
+According to a Marble app survey, the majority of people balance their deductible and premium price or prefer a high deductible with lower premiums.[1]
 Here are some things to consider when thinking about your car insurance deductible.

 If you’re leasing or have a loan for your vehicle, you might not have an option when it comes to your deductible.
 Because of the way your lease and loan agreements are designed, you have a third party with an invested interest in your vehicle.
-If anything happens to your vehicle, they’re going to want it repaired.
+If anything happens to your vehicle, they’lldeductible of $500 or less want it repaired.
 By having a high deductible, they fear you might not be able to pay it.
 Thus, most liens and lease agreements require a $500 deductible or lower.

 magnifying glass question